 In February 2015 GASB issued Statement No. 72, Fair Value Measurement and Application.
 This Statement addresses accounting and financial reporting issues related to fair value measurements.
 This Statement provides guidance for determining a fair value measurement for financial reporting purposes.
 This Statement also provides guidance for applying fair value to certain investments and disclosures related to all fair value measurements.
 This Statement requires a government to use valuation techniques that are appropriate under the circumstances and for which sufficient data are available to measure fair value.
 This Statement establishes a hierarchy of inputs to valuation techniques used to measure fair value.
 This Statement requires additional analysis of fair value if the volume or level of activity for an asset or liability has significantly decreased.
 It also requires identification of transactions that are not orderly.
 This Statement requires measurement at acquisition value (an entry price) for donated capital assets, donated works of art, historical treasures, and similar assets and capital assets received in a service concession arrangement.
 This Statement requires disclosures to be made about fair value measurements, the level of fair value hierarchy, and valuation techniques.
 It also requires additional disclosures regarding investments in certain entities that calculate net asset value per share (or its equivalent).
 The requirements of this Statement are effective for financial statements for periods beginning after June 15, 2015.
 Earlier application is encouraged.
-Management does not believe that the implementation of this statement had a material impact on PCC's financial statements.
+The implementation of this statement did not have a material effect on PCC's financial statements.

 In June 2015, GASB issued Statement No. 73, Accounting and Financial Reporting for Pensions and Related Assets That Are Not Within the Scope of GASB Statement 68 and Amendments to Certain Provisions of GASB Statement 67 and 68.
 This Statement establishes requirements for defined benefit pensions that are not within the scope of Statement No. 68, Accounting and Financial Reporting for Pensions, as well as for the assets accumulated for purposes of providing those pensions.
-In addition, it establishes requirements for defined contribution pensions that are not within the scope of Statement 68.
-The requirements of this Statement will improve financial reporting by establishing a single framework for the presentation of information about pensions, which will enhance the comparability of pension-related information reported by employers and nonemployer contributing entities.
-The provisions in Statement No. 73 are effective for fiscal years beginning after June 15, 2015, with the exception of the provisions that address employers and governmental non-employer contributing entities for pensions that are not within the scope of Statement 68, which are effective for fiscal years beginning after June 15, 2016.
-Management does not believe that the implementation of this Statement had a material impact on PCC's financial statements.
+In addition, it establishes requirements for defined contribution pensions that are not within the scope of Statement will improve financial reporting by establishing a single framework for the presentation of information about pensions, which will enhance the comparability of pension-related information reported by employers and nonemployer contributing entities.
+The provisions in Statement No. 73 are effective for fiscal years beginning after June 15, 2015, with the exception of the provisions that are not within the scope of Statement 68, which are effective for fiscal years beginning after June 15, 2015, were set to for pensions that are not within the scope of Statement 68, which are effective for fiscal years beginning after June 15, 2016.

 In June 2015, GASB Statement No. 74, Financial Reporting for Postemployment benefits Plans Other Than Pension Plans.
 This Statement replaces Statements No. 43, Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans, as amended, and No. 57, OPEB Measurements by Agent Employers and Agent Multiple-Employer Plans.
 It also includes requirements for defined contribution OPEB plans that replace the requirements for those OPEB plans in Statement No. 25, Financial Reporting for Defined Benefit Pension Plans and Note Disclosures for Defined Contribution Plans, as amended, Statement 43, and Statement No. 50, Pension Disclosures.
 This Statement also addresses financial reporting requirements for governments whose employees are provided with postemployment benefits other than pensions or OPEB.
 The provisions in Statement No. 74 are effective for fiscal years beginning after June 15, 2016.
-Management has not yet determined the impact that the implementation of this Statement will have on PCC's financial statements.